maximemulder/clam/README.md

 # Correctness

 There is currently no mathematical proof of correctness for this language or interpeter, but I wish to write one one day.
-While the code may still be rough in some places, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests` directory.
+Nevertheless, all the examples provided work, as well as all the unit tests and the sample programs found in the `tests` directory.

 # Roadmap